ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 ## Introduction

-This project shows how to back up some components of the BlueCompute application
+This project shows how to back up some components of the BlueCompute application.

 ## Back up